ImrenR/ImrenR/README.md

 ### 👩‍💻 About Me

-Hi, I'm Imren — a passionate Full-stack Developer who loves turning ideas into beautiful, functional web experiences.
+Hi and welcome to my GitHub Profile!
 I enjoy building clean, scalable applications using modern frameworks like React, Next.js, and Node.js.
 I'm always exploring new technologies and improving my craft one line of code at a time.

 ---